Current as of April 2019 | Download print version (in PDF)

 If the foreign donor agency specifies in writing that the whole or part of the grant may be directed to the recipient organization's capital fund or endowment, the organization may do so.
 Such an endowment or capital fund may be invested in an approved security.

 The “interest” or “dividend” generated should be accounted for as an amount received by way of interest on a deposit drawn out of funds received from a foreign source.
 In other words, even the interest or dividend received in India, in Indian rupees, must be disclosed in the Return Form FC-4.

-The FCRA (2010) added to the prior version of the law a provision which prohibits administrative expenditures beyond 50 percent.
+The FCRA (2010) also prohibits administrative expenditures exceeding 50 percent of an organization’s total expenditures.
 An ‘administrative expenditure’ would include:

 - Remuneration and other expenditures for Board Members and Trustees;

 - Remuneration and other expenditures for persons managing an NPO's activity;

 - Office expenses;